douglasgreen/utility/docs/config_setup.md

 ### File Customization

-Several scripts are customized during the install process.
+Several scripts are customized during the linking process.

 -   `ecs.php` sets the value of `line_length` to the value specified in the `--wrap` parameter.
 -   `.eslintrc.json` adds an "extends" field if the Standard (eslint-config-standard) or Airbnb